mak448a/build-ios/README.md

 See [my blog post](https://mak448a.github.io/blog/compile-ios-godot-without-mac) for more info!

 Features:
-- Editor to update IPA without rebuilding!
+- Editor to update the .ipa file of your game without rebuilding!
-- Builder that pushes to GitHub actions for building!
+- Uploader that pushes your game to GitHub actions for building!

 > [!WARNING]